 How to Swaddle a Baby Step-by-Step

-Swaddling is a soothing technique that may help your newborn feel secure and sleep more soundly during those first few months.
-In this guide, we'll explore everything you need to know about swaddling, from step-by-step instructions to its key benefits.
+Swaddling is a soothing technique that may help your newborn feel secure and sleep more soundly in those first few months.
+In this guide, we'll explore everything you need to know about swaddling, including how to swaddle your newborn with step-by-step instructions and its key benefits.
 You'll also find answers to common questions, like how long swaddling is safe for and when you should stop swaddling your baby.

 What Is Swaddling and Why Is It Important?

-If you’ve ever wondered, “What does swaddle mean?”, it all falls into helping your little one feel calm, especially during sleep.
+If you’ve ever wondered, “What does swaddle mean?”, it all helps your little one feel calm, especially during sleep.
 Think of your snugly wrapped newborn as a tiny, comforted bundle—almost like a baby burrito!

 Baby Development Milestones Watching how your baby grows and develops is an important part of parenthood.
 Keep track of your little one's progress with our articles!
 Learn more